aplteam/MarkAPL/MarkAPL.md

    does not work because it is recognized and therefore processed as an HTML block!

-   This can be solved be injecting a space character to the left; then it's not treated as an HTML block any more.
+   This can be solved be injecting a leading space: then it's not treated as an HTML block any more.

 1. Because `**foo**` is an ordinary paragraph located **between** two HTML blocks it will be converted into `<strong>foo</strong>`.

    Without the two empty lines around the paragraph it would be just **one** HTML block.
 As a side effect the paragraph would show `**foo**` rather than **foo** because within an HTML block no in-line Markdown is recognized.

 The `<pre>` blocks are different in so far as there is no Markdown styling done to anything between `<pre>` and `</pre>` anyway; therefore you can have just one block without any disadvantages.